 The greater amount of precipitation coupled with a large watershed allows for deeper ponds and lakes.
 An acre pond 10-foot-deep will require near 10 acres of watershed if all things are equal, but this doesn’t hold true when working in urban environments and plowed fields.
 One cannot talk about precipitation without its counterpart evaporation.
 You will always loose some water too evaporation, some days when it’s hot up ½ inch in North Texas and in others it 3 times that.
 The hotter the temperature, constant guts of winds, and lack of humidity is part of natures normal occurrences that must be accounted when determining available water for your pond.

-A little diligence, understanding the watershed characteristics, and a handy topo map will increase the ponds success to be a great start for your underwater garden.
+A little diligence, understanding the watershed characteristics, and a handy topography map will increase the ponds success to be a great start for your underwater garden.
 A dream pond is starting to take place, can you see it.
 We can its right over there by those oak trees at the end of the driveway.

 As we continue to cover topics in pond management, remember to look at your notes and compare.
 If you have questions call or email, we will get back to you promptly.